doc4d/docs/versioned_docs/version-21/API/SessionClass.md

 ---

 Session objects are returned by the [`Session`](../commands/session.md) command.
-These objects provide the developer with an interface allowing to manage the current user session and execute actions such as store contextual data, share information between session processes, launch session-related preemptive processes, or (web only) manage [privileges](../ORDA/privileges.md).
+These objects provide the developer with an interface allowing to manage the current session and execute actions such as store contextual data, share information between session processes, launch session-related preemptive processes, or (web context only) manage [privileges](../ORDA/privileges.md).

 :::tip Related blog posts